-Symptoms of a brain bleed include severe headaches, blurred vision, weakness on one side of the body, and a stiff neck.
-A brain bleed is a medical emergency that needs hospital treatment.
+Brain bleed symptoms include severe headaches, blurred vision, weakness on one side of the body, and a stiff neck.
+It is a medical emergency that requires hospital treatment.

 Although a brain bleed can be fatal, recovery is possible.
 A person may also experience long-term complications, such as epilepsy, or memory problems.